EDHandbook/EDHandbook/docs/engineering/collection/thargoidmats.md

-??? warning "Unobtainable Thargoid Materials"
+??? failure "Unobtainable Thargoid Materials"

     There are some unobtainable thargoid materials due to the completion of the Thargoid War.
 Currently, there are no activities or sources that generate the materials.